awsdocs/amazon-connect-admin-guide/doc_source/contact-lens-rules-create-task.md

    You cannot apply rules to past, stored conversations\.

-## Voice and task CTRs are linked<a name="rules-voice-task-ctrs"></a>
+## Voice and task contact records are linked<a name="rules-voice-task-ctrs"></a>

-When a rule creates a task, a CTR is automatically generated for the task\.
-It's linked to the CTR of the voice call that met the criteria for the rule to create the task\.
+When a rule creates a task, a contact record is automatically generated for the task\.
+It's linked to the contact record of the voice call that met the criteria for the rule to create the task\.

 For example, a call comes into your contact center and generates CTR1:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-rules-attributes-example1.png)

 The Rules engine generates a task\.
-In the CTR for the task, the voice CTR appears as the **Previous contact ID**\.
-In addition, the task CTR inherits contact attributes from the voice CTR, as illustrated in the following image:
+In the contact record for the task, the voice contact record appears as the **Previous contact ID**\.
+In addition, the task contact record inherits contact attributes from the voice contact record, as illustrated in the following image:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-rules-attributes-example2.png)